 That weakness in your wrist shoulder or the numbness and tingling you are feeling in your toes could be a nerve problem.

-“Your body’s nerves are like cables that pass electric current as they send electric signals from one part of your body to another,” said Ron Bingham, M.D., founder of Bingham Nerve & Muscle (formerly EMG Clinics of Tennessee).
+“Your body’s nerves are like cables that pass electric current as they send electric signals from one part of your body to another,” said Ron Bingham, M.D., founder of Bingham Nerve & Muscle.
 A board-certified physiatrist, he specializes in physical medicine and rehabilitation.

 “Unexplained pain, weakness, or numbness could be a nerve or muscle problem,” said Dr. Bingham.
 “If your provider suspects that you may have a nerve or muscle condition, he or she could likely order an EMG (electromyography) and a nerve conduction study.”

 When a doctor orders an EMG from another specialist, he or she is ordering a complete nerve and muscle test, which includes the nerve conduction study.
 A physician should perform the EMG, said Dr. Bingham.
 The nerve conduction study can be performed by a qualified nurse or technician, but should be interpreted by a supervising physician, he said.

 Basically, Dr. Bingham says, the EMG test measures the time it takes for a small electric current to go across a measured portion of the nerve.
 He uses special equipment to stimulate the nerve and test the nerve’s electric current.

 “The test we perform is similar to one that an electrician would do, except we test the wires in arms and legs to tell which ones are not working.
 Each nerve is a cable; some fibers go to muscles, some go to skin.
 With an EMG machine, we can do two things: electrically stimulate the nerve to see how fast electric impulses travel and evaluate the muscles.”